keyoke-code/bd_blog/content/post/wrap-up-week-one.md

 ## Blog plans

 On the blog we will be expanding our 'Staying SAFU' series, where we will cover off topics like how to read a smart contract security audit, what to look for in doxed teams, and why going x100 isn't always as good as it seems. . .

 We will also be starting a new series soon called Crypto Basics, where we discuss crypto topics not related to security but which are still very useful.
 For example, how does pancakeswap work?
 It's very clever, but probably not as complicated as you thought.

 To round things off we'd also like to blog about our internal team processes and tools.
-For example, this blog is on forestry and we use
+For example, this blog is on forestry, all content is saved to github with netlify for continuous deployment to the blog subdomain.
+If that kind of detail floats your boat then stay tuned!

+## Closing thoughts

+Week one has been a blast, welcome to you all.
+BitDiamond is going to be something special, and we are so glad to be on this journey with you.
+Look after each other and HODL those diamonds.